Tips for bringing a discrimination claim

 - If you are treated unfairly for bringing a grievance which complains about discrimination, this in itself could constitute an act of discrimination, namely victimisation, which is a type of discrimination.

-- Appeal against any disciplinary or performance proceedings in line with your employer’s relevant procedure(s).
+- An appeal against any disciplinary or performance proceedings in line with your employer’s relevant procedure(s).

 - Think about bringing an action against your employer and each individual discriminator.
 This gives you more opportunity to recover the monies, should you win a settlement sum or Employment Tribunal award and one or more of the respondents does not pay later.